wohaoshuai1/learngit/readme.txt

-Git is a version contro1 system
+Git is a distrubuted version contro1 system
 Git is a free software.